northpolesec/santa/README.md

   logged.
 When in either mode, all unknown or denied binaries are stored in the database to enable later aggregation.

-* Signature-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their code signature (through CDHash, Certificate, TeamID or SigningID rules).
+* Code signing-based rules, with override levels: Instead of relying on a binary's hash (or 'fingerprint'), executables can be allowed/blocked by their code signature (through CDHash, Certificate, TeamID or SigningID rules).
 You can therefore allow/block all binaries signed by a publisher or all versions